 Luna Ly will soon be graduating from the University of Colorado Boulder with a Bachelors of Arts in Integrative Physiology and a Certificate in Public Health.
 A Colorado native, she has been up, down, and near the Denver metro area her entire life, engaging and interacting with the AAPI populations in some way, whether it be in Aurora, CO with the Asian Pacific Development Center's Youth Leadership Academy or in CU Boulder's student organizations like Asian Unity and CollaborAsian.
 Being a part of the Commission Board, Luna hopes to better serve the Denver area with a fresh perspective.

-Michelle Yi is the Communications Director at the 18th Judicial District Attorney’s Office, the largest judicial district by population in Colorado with Arapahoe, Douglas, Elbert and Lincoln counties.
+Michelle Yi Alexander's most recent position was as Communications Director at the 18th Judicial District Attorney’s Office, the largest judicial district by population in Colorado with Arapahoe, Douglas, Elbert and Lincoln counties.